 1. Removal of visible debris – Spread the fiber out and pick our any visible pieces of debris or plant matter.

 2. Washing – To clean, you can handwash or use a washing machine.
-Use WARM/HOT water, gentle soap, and wash the fiber by first tying or stitching it inside of a pillowcase or use a zippered lingerie bag with very, very fine mesh to wash.
+Use WARM water, gentle soap, and wash the fiber by first tying or stitching it inside of a pillowcase or use a zippered lingerie bag with very, very fine mesh to wash.
 Do not overstuff the bag.

 3. Spread to Dry – Washing will remove a large amount of dust and very fine debris from the fiber, and you may need to wash it twice.
-Once clean, spread thinly in a very well ventilated area and allow to dry completely (which may require several days)
+Once clean, spread thinly in a very well ventilated area and allow to dry completely (this may require several days)

 4. Collect and Card – Normally, carding is a process that aligns long, straight fibers parallel to each other.
 For curly fur- which is naturally not straight and thus not able to align- carding is still useful as a final cleaning step where clumps are broken up and any remaining pieces of debris removed from the fiber.
 Fiber carding brushes can be expensive, but affordable carding brushes are available, and can even be used as a tool for felting.